 2. Place evaporated milk, condensed milk, sugar, remaining 2/3 the amount of red beans with 2 cups of water from boiling in a blender.
 Blend until mixed together but leave some texture from the red beans

-3. Using a funnel, add 1 tsp of cooked red beans the pour the blended mixture in.
+3. Using a funnel, add 1 tsp of cooked red beans the pour the blended mixture in the ice candy plastic bags.
 Tie tightly and do with the remaining mixture.

 4. Freeze then serve.